Classifying ChemBERTa-2’s Methodological Contributions

 - Compute: AWS EC2 instances with Nvidia T4 GPUs

-- Strategy: AWS Spot instances were used to reduce cost; implemented checkpointing to handle interruptions
+- Strategy: AWS Spot instances were used to reduce cost; implemented frequent checkpointing to handle interruptions.

-- Note: For MTR, they wrote a custom data loader wrapper around HuggingFace’s text loader to handle CSV parsing efficiency
+- Note: For MTR, they wrote a custom data loader wrapper around HuggingFace’s text loader to handle CSV parsing efficiency, as the default CSV loader was a major bottleneck for the 200-element target vectors.

 @misc{ahmadChemBERTa2ChemicalFoundation2022,